TerminalMC/SignEdit/README.md

 Beyond this list, you should generally assume that other mods altering the sign editor will not be compatible.

+If you encounter an unexpected incompatibility, please report it.

 ### Contact